Kimserey/ResourceProblem/README.md

 # WebSharper resource problem

-Attempt to solve the BaseResource issue.
+Attempt to solve the "Rpc calls not working when BaseResource is not present in fsx" issue.

 When a BaseResource is not present in the .fsx file, all Rpc calls will not work and yield the following error: